vmware-samples/euc-samples/Windows-Samples/Tools & Utilities/SCCM to AirWatch Auto Registration/README.md

 Server URL for the AirWatch API Server

-**AirwatchUser**
+**AirwatchAdmin**

-An AirWatch account in the tenant is being queried.
-This user must have the API role at a minimum.
+An AirWatch admin account in the tenant that is being queried.
+This admin must have the API role at a minimum.

 **AirwatchPW**

-The password that is used by the user specified in the username parameter
+The password that is used by the admin specified in the username parameter

 **AirwatchAPIKey**